What to do with Medical Refund Checks

 - Central Bank Locations – You can easily deposit your medical refund check back into your HSA Central account at any Central Bank location.
 Just tell the person helping you that the check is for a refund to your HSA.
 This is the quickest and easiest way to deposit your check because it’s just like you would deposit a normal check at your bank.

 - HSA Contribution Form – Locate the Contribution Form when you log into HSA Central’s Consumer Portal.
 The form is found under the Tools & Support section, where you can print it and fill out the required details.
 An important box to check on the form is the one for Mistaken Distribution.
 Checking this box ensures your refund isn’t included in your annual contribution amount for the year.
 Once you have everything complete, just mail the form and your medical refund check to the address found on the form.
 Just keep in mind that it may take several days for your funds to reappear in your account due to the mail process.

-- Make an HSA Transaction – If you were able to deposit your medical refund check into your personal checking account then you can make a transaction directly into your HSA Central checking account.
-All you have to do is log into the HSA Consumer Portal and under the Account tab choose I Want To Make an HSA Transaction.
+- HSA Central Online Access – If you were able to deposit your medical refund check into your personal checking account then you can make a transaction directly into your HSA Central account.
+All you have to do is log into the HSA Consumer Portal and under the I Want To section, select Contribute to HSA.
 From there, if you’ve already added your bank account, you can select it to transfer your funds from.
 To connect your bank account with your HSA Central account just click Add Bank Account under the Create Transaction section and follow the prompted steps.